5jt/dyalog-cookbook/manuscript/11_makeme.md

   even if for the time being there is just one version installed on our machine.
 * We might want to convert any Markdown documents -- like README.MD -- into HTML documents.
 While the MD is the source, the HTML will become part of the final product.
-* We need to make sure that the help system -- which we will introduce soon -- is properly compiled and configured.
+* We need to make sure that the help system -- which we will introduce soon -- is properly compiled and configured by the "make" utility.
 * Soon we need an installer that produces an EXE we can send to the customer for installing the software.

 We resume, as usual, by saving a copy of `Z:\code\v09` as `Z:\code\v10`.
-Now delete `MyApp.exe` from `Z:\code\v11`: from now on we will create the EXE somewhere else.
+Now delete `MyApp.exe` from `Z:\code\v10`: from now on we will create the EXE somewhere else.

 ## The development environment